Drug information

 How is gentamicin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of gentamicin to treat endocarditis (a type of heart infection) caused by the bacteria Bartonella (also called bartonellosis).
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV include recommendations on the use of gentamicin in people with HIV to treat endocarditis (a type of heart infection) caused by the bacteria Bartonella (also called bartonellosis).

 The recommended uses may not always be consistent with FDA-approved uses of gentamicin.
 See the Guidelines for complete information on recommended uses of gentamicin in adults and adolescents with HIV.
 Gentamicin may have other recommended uses not listed above.